TheVisualHub/DrugHunting/TheRoyalGamble/README.md

-🎰 Designing drug-like molecules using combinatorics inspired by casino models to unfold novel chemical spaces 💊 🎲 Royal Gamble Lite is a cheminformatics pipeline for crafting novel three-ring linear molecules using controlled stochasticity.
+🎰 Designing drug-like molecules using combinatorics inspired by casino models to unfold novel chemical spaces 💊

+🎲 The Royal Gamble Lite is a cheminformatics pipeline for crafting novel three-ring linear molecules using controlled stochasticity.
 Inspired by the randomness of the cosmos—and a dash of casino bluffing—it generates combinatorial molecules with optional chiral centers, random ring assembly, and structure filters.

 This is the Lite version: streamlined, experimental, and designed for fast exploration.
 🚀 Features